A characterization of Kazhdan-Lusztig right cells containing smooth elements: Smooth KL right cells

+\begin{proof} {We give the arguments by considering the lengths of rows and columns of the corresponding Young tableaux.}

-\begin{proof} $(1)$.
-It is obvious that the elements of right cells corresponding to $(1,2,\dots,n)$ and $(n,n-1,\dots,1)$ are smooth, since we can't find any Knuth relations in those permutations.
+$(\textbf{Step A})$.
+First, we consider a Young tableau with only one row or one column, which will be the Young tableau in case $(1)$.
+It is obvious that the elements of right cells corresponding to $\pi_P=(1,2,\dots,n)$ and $\pi_P=(n,n-1,\dots,1)$ are smooth, since we can't find any Knuth relations in those permutations.

-$(2)$.
-First, we consider Young tableaux with only one row and one column whose length is larger than one.
-Since we have discussed about the case $(2)$ in proposition \ref{two}, we only focus on case $(3)$.
+$(\textbf{Step B})$.
+Now, we consider Young tableaux with only one row and one column whose lengths are both larger than one.
+Since we have discussed case $(2)$ in Proposition \ref{two}, we only focus on the tableaux in case $(3)$, whose lengths of the first row and first column are both larger than $2$.